 Many, many years ago when I was in middle school, there was an overwhelming boom of boba cafes that opened in Southern California.
 It was a new trend.
 It's been several years but they are still just as popular now.
 The best boba spot will not only have chewy, sweet, perfectly cooked tapioca but great drinks to go with it.
-I have my usual drinks that I order, such as matcha tea and taro smoothie, but nowadays my go-to drink is rose milk tea.
+I have the usual drinks that I order, such as matcha tea and taro smoothie, but nowadays my go-to drink is rose milk tea.
 The beverage has a slight floral hint with a beautiful pink tint and just the right amount of sweetness.
 After I purchased rosewater syrup last week for rosewater blueberry waffles, I knew I had to make the tea at home.
 Now I can make my own batch at home anytime I want!